stleerh/blog2/announcing.md

 Network Observability.
 Like this airplane view, you will be able to visualize the moving traffic.
 Instead of vehicles, it is the data that's moving in your Kubernetes cluster.
 Prior to 4.12, you could only see snapshots of this traffic.
-It is the difference between taking a picture versus filming a video.
+It is the difference between taking a picture compared to filming a video.

 Why is this important?
 Because with a video, you now have a record of everything that happened.
 It generates a timeline of events for every movement